abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'enable_learning'
 		Description:
-			enable online learning in AMs that support it - only SSD and NCC currently do;
+			enable online learning in AMs that support it - only SSD and NCC currently do; online learning means that the template changes over time based on the observed appearances of the tracked object; this is automatically enabled in AMs, like PCA, that involve learning as an essential part;

 	 Parameter:	'learning_rate'
 		Description: